andgursky/status_checker/README.md

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/status_checker`.
 To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+StatusChecker gem is allows you to check http status of any web site and get the alert message to your e-mail box if it's response code not 200.

 ## Installation